Sunset and the Mockingbird chronicles the 20-year love story of jazz pianist Junior Mance and Gloria Clayborne, his wife, manager and soulmate.

 In 1981, Gloria moved to New York City and discovered jazz.
 She says it set her free.
 From her first live show, she was hooked.
 Over the years, Gloria saw Junior play numerous times.
 She felt his music put her in a euphoric state.

-Junior met Gloria at a gig in 1997 and they had an instant connection.
-With five divorces between them, both felt they’d finally met their match, and married exactly one year later.
-Their shared love of music and adventure made for an ideal partnership and they toured the world together.
-Junior asked Gloria to be his manager and they formed their own record label which Junior affectionately named JUNGLO.
+In 1997, Junior approached her after a gig and they had an instant connection.
+With five marriages between them, both felt they’d finally met their match, and married exactly one year later.

-Then in 2012, Junior suffered a stroke that led to the onset of dementia.
-His musical abilities were initially untouched, but his gradual mental and physical decline forced Gloria to take the lead.
-It was going to be on her alone to keep their personal and professional relationship alive.
-For the first 6 months, Gloria was a wreck, but she realized that if she didn’t take charge, both of them would be lost.
+Then In 2012, Junior suffered a stroke that led to the onset of dementia.
+His musical abilities were initially untouched, but his slow mental and physical decline compelled Gloria to become Junior’s manager in ways she hadn’t anticipated.
+Over time, it is on her alone to keep their personal and professional relationship alive.

 Sunset and the Mockingbird chronicles the closing of a love story, pure and complicated.
-For Gloria, it’s about finding ways to love and care for herself and her partner as he loses touch with reality.
-In doing so, she is compelled to contemplate her own identity and ultimately consider who she will be without him.
+For Gloria, it’s about finding ways to love and care for herself and her partner as he loses touch with his present reality.
+In doing so, she is compelled to contemplate her own reality and ultimately consider who she is without him.
 In Junior, we witness the heart, mind and fingers of a jazz master hold fast to what matters most, and slowly let go of the rest.

 DIRECTOR • PRODUCER